Senior Menus: Feb. 28-March 4 2022

-The following senior meals will be offered during the week of Feb.
-28 to March 4.
+The following are senior meals for the week of March 7 to 11.

-Monday, Feb.
-28: Philly burger on bun, creamed potatoes, carrot coins, cream pie.

 Senior dining centers are open at the following times and locations.